Ruqayya bint Husayn: Shrine

 A shrine in Damascus is often associated with Ruqayya.
 Among others, this is the view of the Twelver authors Muhammad Hashim Khorasani and Muhammad Haeri Karaki (alive in 1548 CE).
 Some have instead considered the shrine to be the burial site of Husayn's head, including the Sunni historians Ibn Kathir and al-Dhahabi.
 Yet some others have reported it as the grave of Ruqayya bint Ali, which might be in Cairo instead.
 There are also eye-witness accounts in some sources that the grave belongs to a female child, whose body had to be exhumed and reburied during the repairs to the site.
-The attribution of the shrine to Ruqayya bint al-Husayn is thus not certain, according to Reyshahri, who nevertheless believes that the site is associated with the Ahl al-Bayt, that is, the House of Muhammad.
+The attribution of the shrine to Ruqayya bint al-Husayn is thus not certain, according to Reyshahri, who nevertheless believes the site is associated with the Ahl al-Bayt, that is, the House of Muhammad.
 A popular destination for Shia pilgrimage, the shrine is located in the Suq al-Emara market to the north of the Umayyad Mosque.
 There are also surviving records of multiple reconstructions and expansions, as early as the fifteenth century CE.
 The current building was completed about 1991 CE, exhibiting a mix of Syrian and Iranian architectures, with substantial use of mirrors, tiles, and white stone.